kazewong/JaxNRSur/joss/paper.md

-The original implementations of NR surrogate models in `gwsurrogate` [@Field:2025isp] are mainly implemented in `numpy` and `scipy` with additional binding from `c`, whcih gives the package a reasonable performance.
-However, this implementation does not take advantage of more modern computing paradigms such as the use of accelerators (GPUs/TPUs) and automatic differentiation, which have been widely adopted in the machine learning and high performance computing communities.
+The original implementations of NR surrogate models in `gwsurrogate` [@Field:2025isp] are mainly implemented in `numpy` and `scipy` with additional bindings from `c`, which gives the package reasonable performance.
+However, this implementation does not take advantage of more modern computing paradigms such as the use of accelerators (GPUs/TPUs) and automatic differentiation, which have been widely adopted in the machine learning and high-performance computing communities.
 This presents a few challenges when using and developing NR surrogate models, and this package aims to address these challenges: